ragumz/udacity_react-native_project03_mobile-flashcards/README.md

 ## Building and Deploying

-It was developed and manually tested in an Android 8.1.0 device running Expo client.
-To start using the web application right away:
+To start using the mobile application right away:
-* If Expo is not installed on you computer, run `yarn global add expo-cli`.
+* If [`Expo`](https://expo.io/learn) is not installed on you computer, run `yarn global add expo-cli`.
+You can use `npm` if preferred.
 * Install all project dependencies running `yarn install` on the project root directory.
 * Start the Expo server running `yarn start` on the project root directory.
 * At the Expo web browser page select the device or emulator/simulator you want to run and wait for Expo to do the rest.
 Follow Expo's instructions to solve any problem.
-If needed, Expo can be manually installed on the Android device through Google Play at `https://play.google.com/store/apps/details?id=host.exp.exponent&showAllReviews=true`.
+If needed, Expo can be manually installed on the Android device through Google Play at [`Google Play Expo App`](https://play.google.com/store/apps/details?id=host.exp.exponent&showAllReviews=true).

 ## Project Files Structure